Azure/bicep-types-az/generated/web/microsoft.web/2020-06-01/types.md

 together to use the same snapshot.
 * **hostingEnvironment**: string: App Service Environment.
 * **overwrite**: bool: <code>true</code> to overwrite destination app; otherwise, <code>false</code>.
 * **sourceWebAppId**: string (Required): ARM resource ID of the source app.
 App resource ID is of the form /subscriptions/{subId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/sites/{siteName} for production slots and /subscriptions/{subId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/sites/{siteName}/slots/{slotName} for other slots.
 * **sourceWebAppLocation**: string: Location of source app ex: West US or North Europe
 * **trafficManagerProfileId**: string: ARM resource ID of the Traffic Manager profile to use, if it exists.
 Traffic Manager resource ID is of the form
 /subscriptions/{subId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/trafficManagerProfiles/{profileName}.
 * **trafficManagerProfileName**: string: Name of Traffic Manager profile to create.
 This is only needed if Traffic Manager profile does not already exist.

-## Dictionary<string,String>
+## CloningInfoAppSettingsOverrides
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: string